Conservation easement: Income tax credits (states)

-Land conservation advocates have long tried to enact additional tax incentives for landowners to donate easements, above the federal charitable deduction (and state tax deduction in states that conform to federal tax process).
-There has been discussion of creating a federal income tax credit for easement donors since around 1980.
-However, no federal tax credit has been enacted.
-States, however, have moved ahead to grant credits that can be used to pay state income tax to donors of qualified conservation easements.
+Land conservation advocates have tried to enact additional tax incentives for easements, above the federal charitable deduction.
+Sone states have granted credits that can be used to pay state income tax to donors of qualified conservation easements.
 In 1983, North Carolina became the first state to establish such a program.

-Attorney Philip Tabas of The Nature Conservancy promoted the state tax credit idea widely in the 1990s.
+The Nature Conservancy promoted the state tax credit idea widely in the 1990s.
 In 1999, four state legislatures enacted state tax credit programs (Virginia, Delaware, Colorado, and Connecticut, in that order).
 South Carolina and California followed in 2000.
 Several other states have followed since.

 For landowners with little income subject to state taxation, a tax credit is of little value and may be insufficient incentive to grant a conservation easement.
-For this reason, some states, including Colorado and Virginia, the state tax credit is transferable—that is, the donor/landowner can sell her/his credit to someone else; the buyer can use the purchased tax credit, normally purchased at a discount from face value, against their own Colorado income tax.
-However, caps on the amount of credit an easement can generate, and other restrictions, limit the scope of some state tax credit programs.
+For this reason, some states, including Colorado and Virginia, the state tax credit is transferable; the landowner can sell their credit to someone else.
+The buyer can use the purchased tax credit, normally purchased at a discount, against their own Colorado income tax.